proxmoxer/proxmoxer/README.rst

 Proxmoxer is a wrapper around the `Proxmox REST API v2 <https://pve.proxmox.com/pve-docs/api-viewer/index.html>`_.

-It was inspired by slumber, but it dedicated only to Proxmox.
-It allows to use not only REST API over HTTPS, but the same api over ssh and pvesh utility.
+It was inspired by slumber, but it is dedicated only to Proxmox.
+It allows not only REST API use over HTTPS, but the same api over ssh and pvesh utility.

-Like `Proxmoxia <https://github.com/baseblack/Proxmoxia>`_ it dynamically creates attributes which responds to the attributes you've attempted to reach.
+Like `Proxmoxia <https://github.com/baseblack/Proxmoxia>`_, it dynamically creates attributes which responds to the attributes you've attempted to reach.

 Installation